davidenq/fullpath/README.md

 ### release notes:

-- fullpath now has support to exclude folders or select only files with a extension that you specified..
+- fullpath now has support to exclude folders and select only files with a extension that you specified.
 Please see examples 4 and 5 for more information about that how to use the new features.

 [![Build Status](https://travis-ci.org/davidenq/fullpath.svg?branch=master)](https://travis-ci.org/davidenq/fullpath)
 [![NPM](https://img.shields.io/npm/v/fullpath.svg)](https://www.npmjs.com/package/fullpath)
 [![Downloads](https://img.shields.io/npm/dm/fullpath.svg)](http://npm-stat.com/charts.html?package=fullpath)

-**_Coverage 98.89%_**
+**_Coverage 99.02%_**

 ### Installation